 Peter: Great.
 So you've been teaching and tutoring maths for a couple of decades, and I imagine when you started it was all face-to-face.
 For a large part of the time it's been face-to-face.
-So let's leave teaching for a second, but in tutoring, do you tutor one-to-one, or do you tutor one to a group, a small group, or how does that work?
+So let's leave teaching for a second, but in tutoring, did you tutor one-to-one, or one to a group, a small group, or how does that work?
 And what's the best from your point of view?

 Dion: Generally one-to-one, of course you can go the precise pace that the student wants and needs you to go.
 In terms of the student's resources or the parent's resources I suppose, it may well be appropriate to have small groups and I've taught and tutored and done maths coaching in small groups as well.
 And I think either are fine, but I think probably the most helpful to increase the student's ability as quickly as possible is one-on-one tutoring.

 Peter: I have no doubt.
 I guess one to a small group or one to groups probably leverages your skills so you can help more kids, but you won't help them at the same rate as probably one-to-one.
-What about technology now, with Skype and Zoom, are you able to do remote maths tutoring?
+What about technology now, with Skype and Zoom, can they enable remote maths tutoring?

-Dion: Yes, that is something that I can do with students.
+Dion: Yes, that is something that can be done with students.

 Peter: That's a wonderful thing that technology's enabling.

 Dion: Yes, that's right.
-Not all students are able to do face-to-face, so that's certainly something that I'm very happy to do with students.
+Not all students are able to do face-to-face, so that's certainly something remote students can benefit from.